The Bankrate promise

 Reasons your check deposit might be delayed

 If a check is taking longer to clear than your bank’s typical processing time, it’s probably because the bank placed an extended hold on it.
 The bank will likely notify you of any holds on the deposit receipt (if the check is deposited at a branch) or the deposit confirmation screen (if the check is deposited through an app).
-The institution may also notify you by email or mail if a hold comes up after the time of deposit.
+The institution may also notify you by text notification, email or mail if a hold comes up after the time of deposit.

 Some reasons a financial institution may extend a check’s hold include:

 - There’s reasonable cause to believe the funds are uncollectible (such as suspected fraud).

 - The check has been redeposited.

 - The check amount exceeds $5,525.
 (Note: Only the amount that’s over $5,525 can be held for longer.)